LAA115 Introduction to Landscape Architecture I

 Students enrolled in the MA in landscape architecture and BA in landscape Construction and Management have priority.

 The students are offered supervision one by one or in gruops.
-Canvas is utilized for information assignment hand-outs, etc.
+Fronter is utilized for information assignment hand-outs, etc.

 Lecture notes.
-Litterature list will be presented in Canvas when the course starts, and further during rhe semester.
+Litterature list will be presented in Fronter when the course starts, and further during rhe semester.

 General study competence